– Adenocarcinoma (see comment)

 COMMENT: The aspirate smears are abundantly cellular and show a discohesive population of cells with moderate amounts of granular cytoplasm and round nuclei with stippled chromatin.
 The cell block shows similar findings with nested architecture.
 These cells stain with immunohistochemical stains for synaptophysin and chromogranin, consistent with neuroendocrine differentiation.
 Overall, these findings are diagnostic of a well-differentiated neuroendocrine tumor.
 No necrosis or mitotic activity is identified.
 These cells have a Ki67 proliferation index of approximately ***% (***/500 cells counted), consistent with a provisional WHO grade of ****.
 Clinical and radiographic correlation is recommended.

 COMMENT: The aspirate smears are moderately cellular and show sheets of cytologically bland mucinous epithelium in a background of very thick mucin.
 The radiographic impression of a cystic lesion is noted.
-Overall, these findings are suspicious for a mucinous neoplasm, such as an intraductal papillary mucinous neoplasm.
+Overall, these findings are suspicious for a mucinous neoplasm with low-grade dysplasia, such as an intraductal papillary mucinous neoplasm.
 Clinical and radiographic correlation is recommended.

 – Cytologically bland glandular epithelium, favor gastrointestinal contaminant (see comment)